Wellness Peptides

 Beyond collagen, GHK-Cu activates fibroblast proliferation, keratinocyte migration, and endothelial cell growth — the cellular machinery of regeneration.
 It also stimulates decorin, a proteoglycan that organizes collagen fibers into proper structural alignment.

 Perhaps most remarkable is its influence on gene expression.
-Research shows GHK-Cu modulates over 4,000 genes, many involved in tissue repair and remodeling, while suppressing genes linked to inflammation and tissue breakdown.
+Research shows GHK-Cu modulates over 4,000 genes, many involved in cellular remodeling and related pathways, while suppressing genes linked to breakdown processes.
 This genomic "reset" effect may explain why GHK-Cu produces benefits that extend well beyond what a simple collagen-boosting mechanism could account for.

 Wound healing: